 Key Observing Surveys and Programs

-A Wide Field Instrument (WFI) High-Latitude Survey (HLS) will be performed, taking up to 2 years of observations.
-The HLS will cover approximately 2000 square degrees with imaging and low-resolution (grism) spectroscopy.
-The imaging, in four NIR bands (Y, J, H, and F184), will reach J=26.7 AB for point sources.
-The spectroscopy will measure redshifts for over 15 million sources at redshift 1.1 to 2.8.
-Imaging and spectroscopy will support dark energy weak lensing and baryon acoustic oscillation measurements, respectively, and form an invaluable survey for Guest Investigator archival research studies of general astrophysics topics.
+The High Latitude Wide Area Survey plans to cover approximately 2000 square degrees of the sky with imaging and low-resolution (grism) spectroscopy, for a total observing time of about two years.
+The imaging, in four NIR bands (Y, J, H, and F184), is designed to reach J=26.7 AB for point sources.
+The spectroscopy component is designed to allow the measurement of redshifts for over 15 million sources at redshift 1.1 to 2.8.
+Imaging and spectroscopic data would support dark energy weak lensing and baryon acoustic oscillation measurements, respectively, and form an invaluable survey for archival research studies on a variety of general astrophysics topics.

-A three-tiered WFI supernova survey will perform both imaging and slitless spectroscopy, taking a total of approximately 0.6 years.
+The three-tiered High Latitude Time Domain Survey includes both imaging and slitless spectroscopy, for a total observing time of approximately 0.6 years.
 The imaging survey is designed in three tiers, shallow, medium, and deep, to find supernovae at redshift < 0.4, < 0.8, and < 1.7, respectively.
-The three tiers will cover approximately 27, 9, and 5 square degrees, respectively, with observations repeated with a cadence of 5 days, in filters Y and J for the shallow tier, and J and H for the medium and deep tier.
-Spectroscopic observations will be used to fully characterize the type and light curve of a subset of 2700 supernovae, chosen to sample the full redshift range.
-These survey data will also be useful for Guest Investigator archival research studies of general astrophysics topics.
+The three tiers cover approximately 27, 9, and 5 square degrees, respectively, with observations repeated with a cadence of 5 days, in filters Y and J for the shallow tier, and J and H for the medium and deep tier.
+Spectroscopic observations are used to fully characterize the type and light curve of a subset of 2700 supernovae, chosen to sample the full redshift range.
+These survey data will also be useful for archival research studies of general astrophysics topics.

-A WFI microlensing survey of the Milky Way bulge will be performed with the WFI, taking a total of approximately 1 year.
-Multiple fields will be imaged every 15 minutes over contiguous 72-day periods ("seasons"), to create highly sampled light curves of 56 million stars brighter than H=21.6 (AB).
-Six such seasons will be executed over the mission lifetime, resulting in the expected discovery of over 2000 bound planets in the range 0.1-1000 Earth masses and orbital major axes from 0.03 to 30 AU through their microlensing signature.
-About 20,000 giant planets in short-period orbits will be detected from their transit signature.
-These survey data will also be useful for Guest Investigator archival research studies of general astrophysics topics.
+The Galactic Bulge Time Domain Survey plans to observe multiple fields in the Milky Way’s bulge with WFI, for a total observing time of approximately 1 year.
+The survey is designed to image the Milky Way's fields every 15 minutes over contiguous 72-days periods ("seasons"), to create highly sampled light curves of 56 million stars brighter than H=21.6 (AB).
+The survey plans to execute six of such seasons over the mission lifetime, to allow the discovery of over 2000 bound planets in the range 0.1-1000 Earth masses and orbital major axes from 0.03 to 30 AU through their microlensing signature.
+In addition, the survey will enable the detection of about 20,000 giant planets in short-period orbits from their transit signature.
+These survey data will also be useful for archival research studies of general astrophysics topics.

-A WFI GO program and an archival Guest Investigator (GI) program will also be implemented during the 5-year baseline mission.
+General Astrophysics and archival research programs will also be implemented during the five-year baseline mission.
 Observations and archival investigations covering all areas of astrophysics will be competitively selected through peer review, in the same spirit as for other NASA Great Observatories.
-In addition, all Roman observations will be publicly available with no period of limited access, enabling immediate use of survey data for GI programs.
-The CGI will have a Participating Scientist Program upon successful completion of the Technology Demonstration.
+In addition, all Roman observations will be publicly available with no period of limited access, enabling immediate use of the data.
+The Coronagraph Instrument will have a Participating Scientist Program upon successful completion of the Technology Demonstration.